NJ Occupational Diseases and Illnesses Attorneys

 Workers’ Comp Benefits for Occupational Illness in Lawrence, NJ

-In order to receive workers’ comp benefits for an occupational disease, you must show that the disease was caused by your job.
 Since occupational diseases typically do not stem from a single incident and instead develop over a long period of time, it can be difficult to isolate a date on which the illness developed.
 This is important for the purposes of New Jersey workers’ compensation claims because the law imposes very strict deadlines for filing a claim.
+If you are injured or get sick because of your job, you must file a claim within two years of the injury onset or date of the latest compensation, whichever is later.

 Contact a Princeton NJ Workers’ Comp Attorney

-Cohen & Riechelson is prepared to assist you with your workers’ compensation claim.
 Additionally, we handle all workers’ comp cases on a contingency fee basis; we only get paid after you receive compensation for your illness.
-Call CR today to speak with a member of our legal team, or email us to schedule a free, no-obligation consultation at our Hamilton or Pennington offices.
+Call CR today at (609) 528-2596 to speak with a member of our legal team, or email us to schedule a free, no-obligation consultation at our Hamilton or Pennington offices.
+Our workers’ compensation attorneys are pleased to provide you with a commitment-free consultation regarding your claim.

 Worker´s Compensation Related Content